ADesprets/faststart/labs/lab2.md

 toc: true
 sidebar: labs_sidebar
 permalink: /europe/2017/lab2.html
-summary: In this lab, you’ll gain a high level understanding of the architecture, features and development concepts related to the IBM API Connect (APIC) solution.
-Throughout the lab, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive web-based user interface, and explore the various aspects associated with the solution’s configuration of RESTful based services as well as their operation.
-At the end of this lab you will have created an new application which provides access to product inventory via a set of API resource operations.
+summary: In this lab, you’ll gain a detailed understanding of how oAuth 2.0 works in API Connect.
+You’ll learn how to use an external authentication and authorization server and how to test the API in API Connect secured with oAuth.
 ---

 ## **Objective**